 Q: What does the term canned hunting refer to?

-A: The term canned hunting came into popular use in 1998 after the Cook Report, a British current affairs television programme screened on ITV, which featured footage of a lioness being shot several times within a small enclosed area.
+The term canned hunting came into popular use in 1998 after the Cook Report, a British current affairs television programme screened on ITV, which featured footage of a lioness being shot several times within a small enclosed area.
 The term soon became synonymous with any form of trophy hunting where hunters shot trophy animals within confined areas ensuring they had no or little chance of escape.
 And today, canned hunting is widespread in South Africa were large numbers of wild animals are being bred in captivity specifically to be shot.

 Q: What is ‘fair chase’ hunting?